 Note: Traveling direction to our campus is available here.
+Campus lift plan is available here.
 (Virtual campus tour / Google Map of HKUST)

-Software engineering - To boost developer productivity and code quality using program analysis, testing and debugging, and software analytics.
-Software being studied includes Android apps, open-source projects, deep learning systems, web applications and spreadsheets.
+Software engineering - To boost code quality using program analysis, testing and debugging, synthesis and software analytics.
+Target applications include mobile apps, open-source projects, deep learning systems, web applications, blockchain applications (including smart contracts and DApps), and spreadsheets.

 Look at the birds flying around: they do not sow seeds, gather a harvest and put it in barns; yet your Father in heaven takes care of them!
 Aren't you worth much more than birds?
 Can any of you live a bit longer by worrying about it?
 Instead be concerned above everything else with the Kingdom of God and with what your Father requires of you, and he will provide you with all these other things.
 So do not worry about tomorrow; it will have enough worries of its own.
 There is no need to add to the troubles each day brings.
 (Matthew: 6:26-27, 33-34)